halp-me/slate/source/index.md

 Messages are sorted by timestamp such that the newest message has the lowest index.

+When this endpoint is queried, the messages in this conversation are marked as read.

 The app should query this endpoint whenever it displays a conversation or receives a push notification while displaying a conversation.